-Matthew Cole’s varied academic and professional career began in 1985 when he received a Bachelor of Music degree from Cleveland Institute of Music at Case Western Reserve.
-With degree in hand, Matthew moved to New York City and spent the next ten years trying his hand at a career in the music industry.
-Being in the right place at the right time, Matthew arrived in NYC during the infancy period of the MTV era.
+Dr. Matthew Cole is Assistant Professor of Management, Chair of the Institutional Review Board, and Co-Chair of the Research Support Services Committee at Lawrence Technological University.
+His varied academic and professional career began in 1985 when he received a Bachelor of Music degree from Cleveland Institute of Music at Case Western Reserve.
+With degree in hand, Dr. Cole moved to New York City and spent the next ten years trying his hand at a career in the music industry.
+Being in the right place at the right time, he arrived in NYC during the infancy period of the MTV era.
 It was then that his entrepreneurial spirit revealed itself with the creation of Soundtrack City, his music and video production company, with clients ranging from Atlantic Records to Saatch & Saatchi Advertising.
-At the same time, he also continued to work as a freelance musician playing the trumpet, keyboards and guitar.
+At the same time, he also continued to work as a freelance musician playing the trumpet, keyboards, and guitar.

-A life altering moment happened while playing music for older adults at a local hospital in the Bronx—Matthew was introduced to the gratifying world of music therapy.
-Having grown up in Southfield, he returned home to Michigan to pursue specialized training at Eastern Michigan University and completed a Master of Science degree in Clinical Behavioral Psychology in 1999.
-Matthew worked as a limited licensed psychologist performing neuropsychological evaluations and offering cognitive-behavioral therapy to children, adults and older adults with traumatic brain injury, developmental disabilities and chemical dependency for Ann Arbor Rehabilitation Centers, Inc. and the Wayne County Juvenile Assessment Center.
+A life altering moment happened while playing music for older adults at a local hospital in the Bronx—Dr. Cole was introduced to the gratifying world of music therapy.
+Having grown up in Southfield, Michigan, he returned home to pursue specialized training at Eastern Michigan University and completed a Master of Science degree in Clinical Behavioral Psychology in 1999.
+He worked as a limited licensed psychologist performing neuropsychological evaluations and offering cognitive-behavioral therapy to children, adults and older adults with traumatic brain injury, developmental disabilities and chemical dependency for Ann Arbor Rehabilitation Centers, Inc. and the Wayne County Juvenile Assessment Center.

-As Matthew continued his clinical work in neuropsychology, he quickly developed a passion for learning more about the brain, behavioral neuroscience, and biostatistics.
-Matthew decided to continue his graduate studies at Wayne State University when he was offered a National Institute on Drug Abuse predoctoral training grant to investigate the behavioral effects of opioid tolerance and dependence in the behavioral pharmacology laboratory of Alice M Young.
-Matthew was also awarded a graduate teaching assistantship to run the undergraduate learning and memory laboratory, and in 2002, was awarded a Master of Arts degree in Biopsychology, with a minor in Pharmaceutical Sciences.
+As Dr. Cole continued his clinical work in neuropsychology, he quickly developed a passion for learning more about the brain, behavioral neuroscience, and biostatistics.
+He decided to continue graduate studies at Wayne State University when he was offered a National Institute on Drug Abuse pre-doctoral training grant to investigate the behavioral effects of opioid tolerance and dependence in the behavioral pharmacology laboratory of Alice M Young.
+He was also awarded a graduate teaching assistantship to run the undergraduate learning and memory laboratory.
+In 2002, Dr. Cole was awarded a Master of Arts degree in Biopsychology, with a minor in Pharmaceutical Sciences.

-With the blending of his clinical and experimental skills, Matthew continued graduate studies in psychology and completed a research assistantship at the Pediatric Prevention Research Center from 2003-2005, under the supervision of Bonita Stanton, professor and chair of the Department of Pediatrics, at the Wayne State University School of Medicine.
-It was during this time that Matthew began teaching as an adjunct professor of psychology for WSU, and was awarded the Heberlien Award for teaching excellence, in 2005, by the WSU Department of Psychology.
+With the blending of his clinical and experimental skills, Dr. Cole continued graduate studies in psychology and completed a research assistantship at the Pediatric Prevention Research Center from 2003-2005, under the supervision of Bonita Stanton, professor and chair of the Department of Pediatrics, at the Wayne State University School (WSU) of Medicine.
+It was during this time that he began teaching as an adjunct professor of psychology for WSU, and was awarded the Heberlien Award for teaching excellence, in 2005, by the WSU Department of Psychology.

-While working on multiple research projects at the Prevention Center in collaboration with Dr. Stanton and colleagues, Matthew published several peer-review journal articles and research presentations on adolescent sex and drug risk behaviors.
-Under the supervision of Dr. Ty Partridge, Matthew completed his dissertation in 2008, "Investigating the Cognitive Processes That Mediate Protection Motivation Theory: A Parallel-Process Latent Growth Modeling Analysis."
+While working on multiple research projects at the Prevention Center in collaboration with Dr. Stanton and colleagues, Dr. Cole published several peer-review journal articles and research presentations on adolescent sex and drug risk behaviors.
+Under the supervision of Dr. Ty Partridge, Dr. Cole completed his dissertation in 2008, "Investigating the Cognitive Processes That Mediate Protection Motivation Theory: A Parallel-Process Latent Growth Modeling Analysis."
 The dissertation received the best dissertation award in the “Social Sciences” from the Graduate Council.

-In 2005, Matthew began his association with Lawrence Tech as an adjunct professor for the department of Humanities, Social Sciences, and Communication.
-From 2006-2008, and 2008-2012, Matthew served as Senior Lecturer of Psychology, and Assistant Professor of Psychology, respectively, teaching Animal Behavior, Behavioral Neuroscience, Biostatistics, Cognitive Psychology, Drugs and Behavior, Research Methods for the Behavioral Sciences, and Sensation and Perception.
-From 2006-2012, Matthew was the psychology program director, helping to shape the program with strong foundations in biostatistics, life sciences, and research methods.
+In 2003, Dr. Cole began his association with Lawrence Tech as an adjunct professor for the department of Humanities, Social Sciences, and Communication.
+From 2006-2008, and 2008-2012, he served as Senior Lecturer of Psychology, and Assistant Professor of Psychology, respectively, teaching Animal Behavior, Behavioral Neuroscience, Biostatistics, Cognitive Psychology, Drugs and Behavior, Research Methods for the Behavioral Sciences, and Sensation and Perception.
+From 2006-2012, he was the psychology program director, helping to shape the program with strong foundations in biostatistics, life sciences, and research methods.

-As an Assistant Professor of Psychology, Matthew played a prominent role in establishing the Lawrence Tech Institutional Review Board (IRB) and serves as the IRB chair, reviewing all student and faculty research with human participants.
-As co-chair of the Research Support Services Committee (RSSC), Matthew has been a strong proponent of inter-disciplinary collaborations, working closely with staff, faculty and students from Advancement, Architecture, Arts & Sciences, Engineering, and Management, on contracts, grants, and research projects.
+As an Assistant Professor of Psychology, Dr. Cole played a prominent role in establishing the Lawrence Tech Institutional Review Board (IRB) and serves as the IRB chair, reviewing all student and faculty research with human participants.
+As co-chair of the Research Support Services Committee (RSSC), he has been a strong proponent of inter-disciplinary collaborations, working closely with staff, faculty and students from Advancement, Architecture, Arts & Sciences, Engineering, and Management, on contracts, grants, and research projects.

-In 2011, Matthew rekindled his entrepreneurial mindset and started PRONEWS LCC, a full service company offering profesional editing, writing and statistics by top scholars in the field.
+In 2011, Dr. Cole rekindled his entrepreneurial mindset and started PRONEWS LCC, a full service company offering professional editing, writing and statistics by top scholars in the field, including colleagues from Lawrence Tech.
 PRONEWS LCC specializes in biostatistics, research and survey design, grant and RFP writing, and preparation of white papers and strategy reports.